 Through discussion, reading, and practical research and writing exercises, students explore the major methodological issues in historical writing.
-The goal of this course is for students to actively engage in the practice of doing history.
+The goal of this course is for students to actively engage in the practice of doing history and produce a senior project.
 Prerequisite: HIS 401.